yt-dlp/yt-dlp/README.md

 While we provide the option to build with [py2exe](https://www.py2exe.org), it is recommended to build [using PyInstaller](#standalone-pyinstaller-builds) instead since the py2exe builds **cannot contain `pycryptodomex`/`certifi` and needs VC++14** on the target computer to run.

-If you wish to build it anyway, install Python and py2exe, you can run the following commands:
+If you wish to build it anyway, install Python (if it is not already installed) and you can run the following commands:

 ```
 py devscripts/install_deps.py --include py2exe